patriciobcs/openreader/README.md

 ---

-Built with ❤️ using Next.js, ElevenLabs, SLNG, Runware, and Linkup
+Built with ❤️ using Next.js, ElevenLabs, SLNG, Runware, fal.ai, and Linkup